t-comp/t-comp/README.md

 # Hello, I’m Taylor!

-I am currently a Computer Science major and Data Science minor at Iowa State University.
-I love the theortical aspects of CS, learning about new tech, and work on meaningful projects!
+I am currently a Computer Science major at Iowa State University.
+I like CS theory, data, and learning about new tech!

----

-## What I’m Working On

-- **📚 Learning:** Springboot Framework to further my backend skills and the SCRUM model for team development.
-- **🛠️ Building:** A group project for an app called **Duality** that focuses combining mental and physical wellness.
-- **💻 Building on the side:** In my free time, an Icebreaker Google Chrome extension.

 ---